 With Socure’s Predictive DocV solution, liveness checks occur in the background (which is called “passive” liveness in the industry), with no input needed from the user, so they don’t add friction to the onboarding experience.
 A single frame capture is used for both photo matching and liveness detection, then automated biometric algorithms reduce friction while maintaining accessibility and accuracy.

 Socure data science engineers have created a new proprietary computer vision model that predicts the age of the selfie and measures it against the age on the document being verified, among other “secret sauce” passive liveness tactics.
 Socure DocV also employs predictive risk signals and advanced algorithms specifically targeted at the new levels of identity fraud detected across the company’s customer consortium.
 This means that the more a fraudster tries to break through, the more Socure’s machine learning recognizes them, the harder it gets to perpetrate fraud, so forth and so on.

-How to Find Out if Your Identity Verification Provider Gets Biometrics Right
+Find Out if Your Identity Verification Provider Gets Biometrics Right

 Talk to your provider about how they measure liveness, how they use biometrics, how they ensure accessibility, and what level of friction it all introduces (including latency—videos are commonly part of liveness, which often cause huge latency delays due to bandwidth constraints).
 Their answers may surprise you.
 Then, talk to Socure about what we’ve done to meet the highest standards of certification in biometric and liveness capabilities.